 Are you ready to schedule an evaluation for stem cell and PRP treatment?

-Just contact us for a prompt appointment with Dr. Mikhail Solomonov.
+Just contact us for a prompt appointment with a pain management physician.

 Not sure what’s wrong or how to treat it?